 The conference will be held at the Embassy Suites Savannah.
 In the heart of Savannah, the conference hotel is within walking distance from many wonderful restaurants, eateries, and bars, the SCAD Museum of Art, the Telfair Museums, the Chatham County Courthouse, and many historical sites.
 This hotel is also within close proximity of Georgia State Railroad Museum and Savannah Visitor Center.
-Wired and wireless Internet access is complimentary, and the hotel contains recreational opportunities including an outdoor pool, a spa tub, and a fitness center.
+Wired and wireless Internet access is complimentary, and the hotel contains recreational opportunities including an outdoor pool, and a fitness center.
 A complimentary cooked-to-order breakfast is served daily from 6 AM to 10 AM.